ryskov/DeckShot/README.md

-# DeckShot (temporary name)
+# DeckShot
-Deckarazzi crops out your deck from your Hearthstone screenshots.
+DeckShot crops out your deck from your Hearthstone screenshots.
 It also features a view of the newest deck, so this can be added as a window-view in OBS.

 ## Feature roadmap
 - Cropping out deck-list from screenshots in 'My Collection'